The Fear: Resurrection (1999)

 Stacy Grant

 Oh yes, there's Betsy Palmer (Mams) as we get to see her play a sane character this time in which we all remember her as Mrs. Voorhees in Friday the 13th.
 She was marvellous and will always remain a terrific character actress.
-A good speech by her when she explains to her onscreen grandson that things will be fine after a dead body is discovered which leaves you a creepy impression.
+A good speech by her when she explains to someone that things will be fine after a dead body is discovered which leaves you a creepy impression.
+She for sure came across well that she is a suspect.
+Also shows off a good warm and comforting attitude along with being humoress and charming.

 Larry Pennell (Grandfather) was another good one playing a bitter old man in the film bringing his part across wonderfully.
 Showed perfect timing acting nasty towards someone else and giving him idle threats not to tell any tales about Morty to his grandson.